benchopt/benchopt/doc/user_guide/performance_curves.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first way is to use ``Solver.sampling_strategy = "iteration"`` or ``Solver.sampling_strategy = "tolerance"``.
-This is used for black box solvers, where one can only get the result of the solver for a given number of iterations or for a given numerical tolerance.
+This is used for black-box solvers, where one can only get the result of the solver for a given number of iterations or for a given numerical tolerance.
 This sampling strategy creates curves by calling ``Solver.run(stop_val)`` several times with different values for the ``stop_val`` parameter:

 - if the solver's ``sampling_strategy`` is ``"iteration"``, ``stop_val`` is the number of iterations passed to ``run``.